12 Keys’ Rehab for Painkillers

 Not all opium products are legal.
 Heroin, for example, also comes from the opium poppy and is more powerful and addictive than morphine.
 Heroin was first made available by the drug company Bayer when it sold the drug as an antidote for morphine addiction.
 It did not take long before the federal government declared heroin illegal.

 All opiate painkillers are highly addictive.
-They produce tolerance and physical dependency and cause severe withdrawal symptoms requiring professional help at a painkiller rehab center to safely detox.
+They produce tolerance and physical dependency and cause severe withdrawal symptoms requiring professional help at a painkiller rehab center in Florida to safely detox.
 The opiates of today are even more powerful than those created long ago.
 This makes painkiller addiction more prevalent today than in the past.

 The Dangers of Opioids